Lavonia697/child-wellness-data-analysis/README.md

 ## Limitations
 - Some health checkup dates were unavailable due to reporting gaps
-- 55% of Well-being scores were missing values making data imputation inappropriate
+- 55% of Well-being scores were missing values making data imputation impossible

 ---